Breaking News | Police Brutality: Judicial Panel Recommends N755m Claims For Victims In Ondo

 Sidiq said it received and heard 77 petitions out of which 14 were criminal and 63 were civil matters/petitions.

-He said that the committee also recommended publication of apologies in national dailies, particularly, where reputation of victims had been tarnished.
+He said that the committee also recommended the publication of apologies in national dailies, particularly, where the reputation of victims had been tarnished.

 “On the issue of vandalised property, the panel, after various visits to the ‘locus in quos’, observed that four out of the 18 local government areas, namely: Akure South, Ondo west, Odigbo and Okitipupa were affected during the #Endsars protests,” he said.